 Possible human error

 According to the first reconstructions, a human error could be at the origin of the accident.
-Government spokesman Yannis Economou said it has already started an investigation on the causes of the accident to understand how the two trains could travel many kilometers on the same line and then collide.
+Government spokesman Yannis Economou said it has already started survey on the causes of the accident to understand how the two trains could travel many kilometers on the same line and then collide.

 "It is a terrible tragedy and difficult to understand," said Greek Deputy Health Minister Mina Gaga.